Ezra Bridger: Concept

-Executive producer Dave Filoni describes the character as a "con artist".
+Executive producer Dave Filoni described the character as a "con artist".
 Creative executive Rayne Roberts said: "[Ezra] doesn't really trust anyone; that [is] his motto.
 He has that kind of hard edge at times but knows how to turn on the charm when it comes to getting what he wants and [is] very charismatic — [one] would want to be his friend."
 The episode "Empire Day" reveals that Ezra was born on the same day the Galactic Empire was inaugurated, and that he has been living on his own since he was seven, after his parents, Ephraim and Mira Bridger, were arrested for speaking out against the Empire.
 According to Taylor Gray, Ezra lives alone in the streets of Lothal, relying on his "street smarts" – as well as subconscious Force abilities – to survive.